frost-demon/Malops.io/Singularity/README.md

 **Singularity** is a Linux Kernel Module (LKM) rootkit analyzed as part of a Malops.io CTF challenge.
 It uses ftrace infrastructure to hook core kernel and system functions, allowing it to hide files, processes, and network ports while bypassing advanced endpoint detection and eBPF security tools.

-This writeup documents the full static analysis process performed in IDA — from initial triage through decompilation, disassembly, and hex-value conversions — to answer each CTF question with direct evidence from the binary.
+This writeup documents the full static analysis process performed in IDA Pro — from initial triage through decompilation, disassembly, and hex-value conversions — to answer each CTF question with direct evidence from the binary.

 **Methodology:** 100% static analysis (no dynamic execution / debugging).
 Every answer below is backed by decompiled pseudocode and/or a disassembly screenshot captured directly from IDA.